 There are several options to book a tour from Havana to Vinales if you don’t want to embark on the journey on your own.

-You can book a day trip, that will take you there and back, and show you the highlights of the Vinales valley in a short amount of time.
+You can book a top rated day trip that will take you there and back and show you the highlights of the Vinales Valley in a short amount of time.

 14 Best Things To Do In Vinales!

 Although a sleepy rural town, there are a lot of adventures to explore in Vinales, some of which are unique, like rock climbing on the inside of a mogote!

 Here are the 14 best things to do in Vinales Cuba!

 1. The Impressive Mural De La Prehistoria Viñales

 The Mural of prehistory, or Mural de la Prehistoria, may sound like something of a relic from ancient times but is actually a painting on a mountain wall on one of the mogote hills of Viñales, that was done in the 1960s!

 This mural is painted on the wall of the Pita Mogote, in Sierra de Los Organos a few kilometers outside Viñales town.

 It is 120 meters long and was made with a paintbrush, picturing dinosaurs, snails, and giant marine reptiles as well as humans.